pattonsgirl/CEG3120/Projects/Project5/README.md

 - How to install Docker to your instance
 - Container restart script
   - Justification & description of what it does
-  - Where it should be on server (if someone were to use your setup)
+  - Where it should be on the instance (if someone were to use your setup)
-- Setting up a `webhook` on the server
+- Setting up a `webhook` on the instance
-  - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to server
+  - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to the instance
   - How to start the `webhook`
     - since our instance's reboot, we need to handle this
 - `webhook` task definition file
   - Description of what it does
-  - Where it should be on server (if someone were to use your setup)
+  - Where it should be on the instance (if someone were to use your setup)
 - How to configure GitHub OR DockerHub to message the listener
-- RECORD your whole workflow process - from `commit` and `push` to your server getting a fresh image
+- RECORD your whole workflow process - from `commit` and `push` to your instance getting a fresh image

 ### Resources